fitian-omar/computes_ethics/_pages/casestudy.md

 Large Language Models (LLMs) such as GPT, Claude, and Gemini are now integral to global knowledge production.
 They generate text, summarise ideas, and make moral judgements.
 While portrayed as objective and value-free, they are not.
 This case study analyses how these models shape and enforce normative discourses.
 A normative discourse is a set of moral, cultural, and epsitemological assumptions about what counts as truth, fairness, or reason that is structured through both language, power, and knowledge.
 Let's explore the ethical implications of these discourses from empirical and theoretical work to understand how LLMs encode moral norms, enact power through knowledge, and shape the boundaries of acceptable knowledge.

 # The Issue

 LLMs are not value-free.
 Agbon (2024) argues that generative AI operates through a dual discourse:
 1. Technoslutionst discourse: frames AI as a benevolent problem-solver.
 2. Generative discourse: the machine's language as shaped by its training data, architecture, and algorithms.

-Together, these discourses reproduce existing power relations by privileging certain epistemologies, Western, Anglophone, liberal, techno-rational, while magrginalising others.
+Together, these discourses reproduce existing power relations by privileging certain epistemologies, (i.e. Western, Anglophone, liberal, techno-rational), while magrginalising others.
 This can harm groups whose moral frameworks differ from dominant ones, particularly when AI becomes an authority that adjudicates truth, fairness, and decency in online and institutional spaces.

 Sachdeva and Van Nuenen (2025) show this empirically.
-Seven commercial LLMs were asked to judge moral dilemmas, their moral verdicts diverging sharply, that is, LLMs express distinct moralities.
+Seven commercial LLMs were asked to judge moral dilemmas, their moral verdicts diverging, that is, LLMs express distinct moralities.
 We will explore why this happens.

 Moving beyond censorship or bias mitigation, the ethical question is whose morality is represented in the discourse.